ivobeerens-nl/blog/content/blog/2016/06/vsan-hp/index.md

   - "sddc"
   - "vsan"
 author: Ivo Beerens
+url: /2016/06/09/vsan-hp/
 ---

+For a new End User Computing (EUC) project I installed a Hybrid Virtual SAN (VSAN) configuration on HP Proliant server hardware.
+VSAN will be used as storage layer for VDIs.
+Each HP Proliant DL360 Gen9 server has the following components:
 - HP Workload Accelerator as caching device
 - HP Smart Array P440 controller with several 10k SAS disks as capacity tier